vexide/website/src/content/docs/controller.md

 async fn main(peripherals: Peripherals) {
     //                           (                )
     let controller = peripherals.primary_controller;
-    //                               ^
-    //         [Get the primary controller.
-Note that since we moved the controller out of `peripherals`, we can no longer access it there.]
     //                                   (                )
     let partner_controller = peripherals.partner_controller;
 }